awsdocs/amazon-application-discovery-user-guide/doc_source/discovery-agent.md

    tar -xzf aws-discovery-agent.tar.gz
    ```

-1. Run the following command to install the agent in the `us-west-2` Region\.
+1. Run the command to install the agent in your home region\.
+In this example, we use the string `Your_Home_Region`to show where to insert your home region\.

    ```
-   sudo bash install -r us-west-2 -k <aws key id> -s <aws key secret>
+   sudo bash install -r Your_Home_Region -k <aws key id> -s <aws key secret>
    ```
 **Note**
 Agents automatically download and apply updates as they become available\.
 We recommend using this default configuration\.
 However, if you don't want agents to download and apply updates automatically, include the `-u false` parameter when running the installation script\.

-1. If outbound connections from your network are restricted, update your firewall settings\.
-Agents require access to `arsenal` over TCP port 443 as in `us-west-2.amazonaws.com:443` They don't require any inbound ports to be open\.
+1. If outbound connections from your network are restricted, you'll need to update your firewall settings\.
+Agents require access to `arsenal` over TCP port 443\.
+They don't require any inbound ports to be open\.
+   + For example, if your home region is `us-west-2`, you'd use `https://arsenal.us-west-2.amazonaws.com:443`
+   + Alternatively, if `eu-central-1` is your home region, use `https://arsenal-discovery.eu-central-1.amazonaws.com:443`
 **Note**
 Agents also work with transparent web proxies\.
 However, if you need to **configure a non\-transparent proxy**, proceed to the next step\.